Chicago City Council Progressive Reform Caucus

 The Progressive Reform Caucus of the Chicago City Council is a bloc of aldermen in the Chicago City Council that was formed in 2013.
 Its stated mission statement is "creating a more just and equal Chicago, combating all forms of discrimination, and advancing public policies that offer genuine opportunity to all Chicagoans, especially those who have been left out of our society’s prosperity."
-It currently has 18 members, out of the council's 50 aldermen.
+As of the 2023–27 term, it had 19 members, out of the council's 50 aldermen.

 History

 The caucus was founded by nine aldermen in 2013, after having informally collaborated since 2012.
 There had been a "loose amalgamation of self-described progressives" in the council prior to this, but it had not been a formalized organization.
 Members of the caucus had historically been less aligned with Mayor Rahm Emanuel than average aldermen.
 The day after the formation of the Progressive Reform Caucus, a group of other aldermen who self-identified as progressives formed the Paul Douglas Alliance, with the goal of working in a more aligned fashion with Mayor Emanuel.

+After the 2019 Chicago aldermanic election, several new aldermen who had campaigned as progressives joined the caucus, growing its size from 12 to 18.

 The caucus has formed a political action committee (PAC) with the same name.
 As of June 2020, the largest donors to the PAC were labor unions: SEIU Illinois Council, AFSCME Illinois Council No. 31, and Chicago Teachers Union.

-The chairs of the caucus have been Scott Waguespack (2015-19), Susan Sadlowski Garza (2019-20), and Sophia King (2020-present).
+Previous chairs of the caucus have been Scott Waguespack (2015–19), Susan Sadlowski Garza (2019–21), Sophia King (2021–23).
+The current co-chairs are Maria Hadden and Andre Vasquez (2023–Present).

 Membership

-During the 2015–19 term, the caucus consisted of 10 members.
-Two of the 10 members lost re-election in 2019, but with ten newly elected aldermen joining the caucus, membership increased to 18 at the start of the 2019–23 term.

-Current members
+Members during current term

-The following table lists current aldermen who are affiliated with the Progressive Reform Caucus.
-Several new aldermen who had campaigned as progressives were widely expected to join the caucus after the 2019 Chicago aldermanic election.
+The following table lists aldermen who are affiliated with the Progressive Reform Caucus, as of the 2023–27 term, according to news media reporting.